 ‘What’s In The Bowl?’ is a kid’s version of the classic baby shower game in which blindfolded guests fish for tiny safety pins in a bowl full of uncooked rice.
 Obviously, since you don’t want kids collecting dangerous needles and/or drinking Mimosas before noon, the bowl is filled with other small (but safe) objects.
 The concept, however, remains the same.
-My wife swears it’s harder than it looks with pins but depending on the age of the child playing, you can adjust the difficulty level by using less rice or bigger objects.
+It’s one of the best activities for kids that can be tweaked depending on the age of the child playing, as it’s simple to adjust the difficulty level by using less rice or bigger objects.

 Prep Time: 1 minute